feakin/intellij-feakin/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-Modernize architecture visualization assets management, based on Diagram-as-code, so you can create, share and edit diagram.
-Support for import Mermaid, PlantUML, Excalidraw, Dot and more.
+Feakin is an architecture design and visualization tool, based on Diagram-as-code.
+It can highlight code, generate structure, and others.
 <!-- Plugin description end -->

 ## Installation